Black holes are almost optimal quantum cloners

 Let us study the quantum states {\em behind} the horizon (modes $b$).
-Just as in the optical realization of the optimal unversal cloner, the quantum state behind the horizon contains $M-N$ {\it anticlones} of the initial state $|N,0\ra_a$, that is, inverted states obtained from the initial states by the application of the optimal universal NOT gate~\cite{Buzeketal1999,GisinPopescu1999}.
+Just as in the optical realization of the optimal universal cloner, the quantum state behind the horizon contains $M-N$ {\it anticlones} of the initial state $|N,0\ra_a$, that is, inverted states obtained from the initial states by the application of the optimal universal NOT gate~\cite{Buzeketal1999,GisinPopescu1999}.
 The fidelity of these anticlones is \be F_{\rm anti}=\frac{N+1}{N+2} \ee for each anticlone, which is the fidelity of the best possible state preparation via {\em state estimation} from a finite quantum ensemble~\cite{MassarPopescu1995}.
 Note that the optimal cloning fidelity (\ref{optfidel}) tends to the state estimation fidelity in the limit $M\rightarrow\infty$, which we recognize as the classical measurement limit of quantum cloning.

-Consider the fidelity of cloning when $N$ antiparticles in mode $b$ are sent in, traveling just inside the horizon: $|\psi\ra_{\rm in}=|0,0\ra_a|0,N\ra_b$.
-We are now interested in the fidelity of the anticlones generated on the other side.
-The wavefunction is \be |\psi\ra_M\sim \sum_{j=0}^{M}\sqrt{\binom{j+N}{N}}|j,M-j\ra_a|M-j,j+N\ra_b \ee giving the probability to observe $j$ particles and $M-j$ antiparticles outside the horizon \be p(j,M-j|N)=\frac{\binom{j+N}{N}}{\sum_{j=0}^{M}\binom{j+N}{N}}\;. \ee The fidelity of these anticlones clones is also $N+1/N+2$, equal to the fidelity of the anticlones when sending in $|N,0\ra_a$, but the anticlones of the antiparticle states are of course clones of the particle states.
+Consider the fidelity of cloning when $N$ antiparticles in mode $b$ are sent in, traveling just inside the horizon (region II): $|\psi\ra_{\rm in}=|0,0\ra_a|0,N\ra_b$.
+We are now interested in the fidelity of the anticlones generated on the other side (region I).
+The wavefunction is \be |\psi\ra_M\sim \sum_{j=0}^{M}\sqrt{\binom{j+N}{N}}|j,M-j\ra_a|M-j,j+N\ra_b \ee giving the probability to observe $j$ particles and $M-j$ antiparticles outside the horizon \be p(j,M-j|N)=\frac{\binom{j+N}{N}}{\sum_{j=0}^{M}\binom{j+N}{N}}\;. \ee The fidelity of these anticlones in region I is also $N+1/N+2$, equal to the fidelity of the anticlones in II when sending in $|N,0\ra_a$, but the anticlones of the antiparticle states are of course clones of the particle states.
 In summary, sending $N$ particles in mode $a$ creates optimal particle clones in region I, while sending in $N$ antiparticles in mode $b$ gives rise to classical particle clones in region I instead.